mnielsen/notes-on-writing/notes_on_writing.md

 **One purpose:** A good piece of writing has a single, sharp, overriding purpose.
 Every part of the writing --- even the digressions! --- should serve that purpose.
+Put another way, clarity of overall purpose is an absolute requirement in a good piece of writing.

 A common pattern is to begin a piece with a problem or a mystery or a promise.
 Resolving the problem or mystery or fulfilling the promise